angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 manage to circumnavigate the majority of what interaction they can bring.

-Any green based examples of this archetype also tend to run Endurance so watch out when trying to aggressively go off in the face of no counter magic.
+Any green based examples of this archetype also tend to run Endurance so watch out when trying to aggressively go off in the face of no countermagic.

 Examples of this archetype include: